nathan-cox830/Cox-Data-Science-Portfolio/README.md

     <td>
       This is my second data science project, and I analyze Olympic medal data!
       This project demonstrates newly-learned skills in data cleaning and processing in order to gain gender insights in the Olympics.
+      I apply tidy data principles, and once the data has been processed, we can easily learn about Olympic gender equality.
       More information can be found at the link above.
     </td>
   </tr>